• Skip to main content

 You want to set yourself up for success – not instant failure.

 When setting up a budget for the first time, set aside time to work through the budgeting process.
-A solid budget that will work (remember that is a key ingredient for success) needs to be based off your life’s visions.
+A solid budget that will work (remember that is a key ingredient for success) needs to be based on your life’s visions.
 Not just slapped together in 5 minutes.

 Learning how to budget money is completely doable.